 Many bars have extended happy hours which brings the booze down to UK prices which is a relief!
 For more info about eating and drinking in Reykjavik click HERE.

 If you find the prices of the Blue Lagoon and Sky Lagoon rather terrifying [prices start at around 40 quid] you should try Laugardalslaug and Vesturbæjarlaug pools in Reykjavik where the cost is a more modest £6.50!
 Ok, the local pools are not as sexy as the lagoons- but it’s a more genuine experience in a way, and you can chat to real locals.
+See my page on Bathing in Reykjavik for more info.

 Organised tours and car hire is also expensive but I have not found a way around this- yet.
 At least most of the wonderful sights are free!

-More tips and helpful apps
+More tips, helpful apps and discount codes.

 The Iceland Ringroad App is rather good- it’s not just about the ringroad but has Northern Lights alerts and loads of tips and info on things to see and do in Iceland.